top of page

 In trauma-focused therapy, you can learn to:

-• Know when it’s safe to give — and when it’s not
+• Know when it’s safe to give and when it’s not (and letting that be okay).

 Low Self-Worth, Self-Doubt, and Feeling “Not Enough”